 All students will receive a district issued Chromebook to use for the school year.
 Students are responsible for the proper use and care of the device.
 The Chromebook should remain free of stickers or other decorative accents.
 Students are expected to bring their fully charged Chromebook to school each day.
 If your child brings their charger to school, please be sure to label it with their name.
 Device insurance is available to purchase.
+Insurance does not insure lost chargers.
+If your child needs a replacement charger, please have them stop in the office.
+Once approval is given from a parent/guardian, a replacement charger will be issued to the student and an invoice will be sent to the family.
 Please contact the office if you are interested.
 If there is a malfunction or damage to the Chromebook, please have your child stop in the office to have it checked.
 You can also email tech support at: